tjshiu/Computer-Science-Topics/prototypes/README.md

   console.log(`Hello, my name is ${this.name}`);
 }

-//Must use the Animal.call(this, name) otherwise name will be undefined when using object.hello(). function Dog(name) {
+//Must use the Animal.call(this, name) or this.name = name; otherwise this.name will be undefined when using object.hello(). function Dog(name) {
   Animal.call(this, name); //call super-constructor function on **the current 'Dog' instance** };